3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/labs/unit_02/node/node-lab/node-lab.md

 You could modify the code in the `server.js` to inspect what the argument request holds, `console.log(request)` but it is just a Javascript object that holds all of the information received in the request.

 The `response` is also an object.
-We call the `response.writeHead()` function to build the header we are going to send back to the client.
-We then use the `response.write()` method to add text to the body, in this case, we are adding lines of html to send back to the client.
+We call the `response.writeHead()` method to build the header we are going to send back to the client.
+We then use the `response.write()` method to add text to the document body, in this case, we are adding lines of html to send back to the **client**.

 Finally, we call `response.end()`.
 This tells the server the the response is built and ready to be sent back to the client.
 The `http` package handles the rest.